 6.1 Standard Ratings.
-Standard Ratings shall be established at the Standard Rating Conditions specified per Tables 7, 8, and 9.
+Standard Ratings shall be established at the Standard Rating Conditions identified per Tables 7, 8, and 9.
 Standard Ratings shall be established for all refrigerants listed on the nameplate of product.

 Standard Ratings relating to cooling or heating capacities shall be net values, including the effects of circulating-fan heat, but not including supplementary electric heat.
 Power input used for calculating efficiency shall be the Total Power.
-Supplementary electric heat is used in HSPF calculations as noted in Section 11.
+Supplementary electric heat is used in HSPF2 calculations as noted in Section 11.

-Standard Ratings of units which do not have indoor air-circulating fans furnished as part of the model, i.e., Coil-only System, shall be established by subtracting from the total cooling capacity 1,250 Btu/h per 1,000 scfm, and by adding the same amount to the heating capacity.
-Total Power for both heating and cooling shall be increased by 365 W per 1,000 scfm of indoor air circulated.
+Standard Ratings of units which do not have indoor air-circulating fans furnished as part of the model, i.e., Coil-only System, shall be established by subtracting from the total cooling capacity 1,505 Btu/h per 1,000 scfm, and by adding the same amount to the heating capacity for non-mobile-home, non-Space Constrained units.
+Total Power for both heating and cooling shall be increased by 441 W per 1,000 scfm of indoor air circulated.
+For mobile home, Space Constrained coil-only units, Standard Ratings shall be established by subtracting from the total cooling capacity 1,385 Btu/h per 1,000 scfm, and by adding the same amount to the heating capacity for non-mobile-home and non-Space Constrained units.
+Total Power for both heating and cooling shall be cooling shall be increased by 406 W per 1,000 scfm of indoor air circulated